AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 ## Prerequisites

 - Xcode 9.0 or later.
-- A macOS device running on macOS 10.10 or later.
 - An iOS device running iOS 8.0 or later
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, obtain the App ID of the project, and generate a temporary token.
 For details, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
 - Apple developer account.